Matthew Casey: Background and characterization

 Casey is the son and youngest child of Gregory and Nancy Casey and has an older sister, Christie.
 He is burdened by his ex-convict mother Nancy, who shattered the family 15 years earlier when she murdered his abusive father.
 He and his older sister grew distant with each other after their father's death, but they have since mended their relationship.
 His family still remains a touchy subject and, according to veterans Mouch and Herrmann, there is an unspoken rule within the firehouse that no one is to mention Casey's family or ask him about them.
 His relationship with Gabriela Dawson was a major storyline throughout the series and they eventually married in the series' 100th episode.
 Their relationship ended when Dawson left Chicago to head a rescue-and-relief unit in Puerto Rico at the end of season 6, and they eventually divorced.

 After Dawson's departure, Casey gradually grew closer to her former partner, paramedic-in-charge Sylvie Brett, throughout seasons 7 to 9.
 Eventually they fell in love with each other and finally consummated their relationship in the season 9 finale "No Survivors".
 In the season 10 episode "Two Hundred" Casey moves to Oregon to take care of Andrew Darden's sons, becoming their legal guardian, but maintains a long-distance relationship with Brett.
+In the season 11 finale "Red Waterfall", Casey returns to Chicago and proposes to Brett.
+They officially got married in season 12 episode 6 "Port in the Storm".